 Change in Control.
-If there is an acceleration of the vesting or payment of benefits and/or an acceleration of the exercisability of stock options or appreciation rights upon a change in control, all or a portion of the accelerated benefits may constitute "excess parachute payments" under Section 280G of the Code.
+If there is an acceleration of the vesting or payment of benefits and/or an acceleration of the exercisability of stock options upon a change in control, all or a portion of the accelerated benefits may constitute "excess parachute payments" under Section 280G of the Code.
 The employee receiving an excess parachute payment incurs an excise tax of 20% of the amount of the payment in excess of the employee's average annual compensation over the five calendar years preceding the year of the change in control, and the Company is not entitled to a deduction for a similar amount.

 Limitation on Deduction.
 Section 162(m) of the Code provides that no deduction will be allowed for certain remuneration with respect to a covered employee (within the meaning of Section 162(m) of the Code) to the extent such remuneration exceeds \$1 million per taxable year.
-Section 162(m) of the Code does not apply to compensation payable solely on account of the attainment of one or more performance goals if (1) the goals are determined by a committee of two or more outside directors, (2) the material terms under which the remuneration will be paid, including the goals, are disclosed to shareholders and approved by a majority of the shareholders, and (3) except in the case of appreciation rights and eligible stock options, the Compensation Committee certifies that the goals have been met before the compensation is paid to the covered employee.
-Compensation arising from appreciation rights and stock options in which the exercise price is no less than the fair market value on the date of grant constitutes compensation on account of attainment of a performance goal as long as the shareholders have approved the material terms of the performance goals of the 2008 plan, including the maximum number of shares that may be granted to a participant over a specific time period.
+Section 162(m) of the Code does not apply to compensation payable solely on account of the attainment of one or more performance goals if (1) the goals are determined by a committee of two or more outside directors, (2) the material terms under which the remuneration rights and eligible stock options, the Compensation Committee certifies that the goals have been met before the compensation is paid to the covered employee.
+Compensation arising from appreciation rights and stock options in which the exercise price is no less than the fair market value on the date of grant constitutes compensation on account of attainment of a performance goal as long as the shareholders have approved the material terms of the performance goals of the 2017 Plan, including the maximum number of shares that may be granted to a participant over a specific time period.

-The affirmative vote of a majority of the voting power represented at the annual meeting and entitled to vote is required for approval of the material terms for performance-based awards under the A. H. Belo 2008 Incentive Compensation Plan.
+The affirmative vote of a majority of the voting power represented at the annual meeting and entitled to vote is required for approval of the A. H. Belo 2017 Incentive Compensation Plan.

-The Board of Directors recommends a vote FOR Proposal Three for the approval of the material terms for performance-based awards under the A. H. Belo 2008 Incentive Compensation Plan.
+The Board of Directors recommends a vote FOR Proposal Three for the approval of the A. H. Belo 2017 Incentive Compensation Plan.